Background

 Next Steps

 All companies should review the requirements of the Act and assess whether they are exempt from reporting.
-If reporting is required, reporting companies should establish internal protocols regarding reporting and begin to gather the information needed to make the filings starting on January 1.
+If reporting is required, reporting companies should file before the relevant deadline, referenced in FILING DEADLINES above.

 Visit FinCEN.gov for the latest updates on Beneficial Ownership Information reporting.